Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Theoretical framework

-Here $\varepsilon_{i_1 i_2 i_3}$ and $\varepsilon_{f_1 f_2 f_3}$ are the Levi-Civita tensors representing the colour structure of initial and final baryon states, $\{\lambda^a\}$ are $SU(3)_c$ Gell-Mann matrices and $f^{abc}$ is the structure tensor of $SU(3)_c$.
 Consequently, the three-gluon vertex is the primary factor in generating the class of renormalisation-group-invariant running interactions \cite{Binosi:2014aea} that produce strong attraction between two quarks, creating tight diquark correlations in analyses of the three valence-quark scattering problem.

 Further details on diquark physics can be found elsewhere \cite{Barabanov:2020jvn}; however, some technical details are needed here.
 The quark+quark correlation can be described by the 4-point Green function